biosustain/co/docs/quickstart.rst

 Quickstart
 ==========

+.. module:: colib

 Simple mutation
 ---------------

-.. module:: colib

-.. without features

-To illustrate what `colib` is designed for, let's begin with a hello world example:
+To illustrate what :mod:`colib` is designed for, let's begin with a hello world example:

 .. code-block:: python